-Having some sense of the format and size of the sound files to be analyzed is an important step for avoiding downstream errors and informing our time performance expectations.
-Several functions can facilitate getting acoustic data sets in the right format prior to automatic detection.
+The format and size of sound files that willbe analyzed are important to validate and standardize in order to avoid downstream errors, as well as to inform expectations for computational time performance.
+Several functions in ohun can facilitate getting acoustic data sets in the right format prior to automatic detection.
 The function feature_acoustic_data prints a summary of the duration, size and format of all the recordings in a folder.
-Here we explore the acoustic data set of Zebra finch’s songs (suppl. mat):
+Here we explore the acoustic data set of zebra finch songs (suppl. mat):

 # working directory path_zebra_finch <- "path_to_zebra_finch_files" feature_acoustic_data(path = path_zebra_finch)